AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 3. Select each token in the `Token Mappings Status` list.

-4. In the `Token Value Mappings` pane on the right, choose either of the following: <WRITER'S NOTE: Changes are coming. >
+4. In the `Token Value Mappings` pane on the right, choose either of the following: <!-- WRITER'S NOTE: Changes are coming. -->

    - **Use Existing Token Values** &ndash; OSIsoft Cloud Services (OCS) replaces the token with the values found in the stream names or in the stream metadata.
    - **Rename Token Values** &ndash; OCS replaces the value in the stream name and stream metadata with the mapped values.